LNDF/Keylogger-C/README.md

 * Logs the focused window title.
 * If the user moves the mouse the log will jump to the next line.
 * Most of the key combinations supported.
-* Most of the keyboard layouts supported (I belive, I don't test it in every keyboard layout).
+* Most of the keyboard layouts supported (I belive, I haven't tested it in every keyboard layout).
 * CPU and RAM friendly (0-2% CPU, 500 KB RAM).

 ## Credits